 Honest Tea is one of the top success stories.
 VEB recognized that health and wellness was a growing trend and understood that consumers were looking for drinks that would align with healthier lifestyles.

-Some products like tea seem like a natural extension for the Coca-Cola portfolio.
-The company has also used VEB to diversify new categories.
+Some products like tea seem like a natural extension for the

 The company’s joint venture with Select Milk Producers is an example.
 The JV’s brands include the fast-growing fairlife brand.
-“Ten years ago, no one would have believed that Coca-Cola would compete in the dairy business,” Mitchell said.
-“Now, we’re looking at a brand that has millions of dollars in revenue.”
+“Ten years ago, no one would have believed that

 The Future of Innovation